The complete guide to extracting tables from PDF to Excel.

 Why PDF tables are so difficult to extract to Excel

 A PDF is not a spreadsheet.
-A PDF is a presentation format: it stores each piece of text with a position (X, Y) on the page, but it doesn't know what a row or column is.
-When you see a table in a PDF, it's your brain reconstructing the structure — the file doesn't contain it.
+It is a presentation format: it stores each piece of text with a position (X, Y) on the page, but it does not know what a row or column is.
+When you see a table in a PDF, it is your brain reconstructing the structure, the file does not contain it.

 Copy-paste scrambles columns

 Your PDF reader reads text left to right, top to bottom.
-But table columns don't follow that order.
+But table columns do not follow that order.
 The result: Date, Description, and Amount end up in a single column.

 Multi-page tables get split